GovindTV/End-to-end-Data-Handling-Project/README.md

 ## **Future Enhancements**
+- More SQL queries
 - Store db creds safely in .env file and update the script to use it.
-- Integration with additional data sources.
+- Use AI as a data transformation layer.
+- Dockerization for easier sharing.
 - Deployment of the application on a cloud platform (e.g., AWS, Azure, GCP).
-- Dockerization for easier sharing.
-- Use AI as a data transformation layer.

 ## **Contact**
 For any questions or feedback, feel free to reach out: